-Anyway, in spite of being a fantastic boss, he can be hilariously wrong about first impressions.
-When we first met, he told me I was probably the type of person who dots their i’s with a heart.
+When I first met my boss, he told me I was probably the type of person who dots their i’s with a heart.
 I reeled back.
 Whoa whoa WHOA.
 Anyone who knows me even a little bit wouldn’t assume that.
 The truth is, I’m often quite the asshole.
-(Also my handscrawling is far too atrocious to accommodate tiny hearts.)
 BUT I’ve been consistently told by people who barely know me, that I’m really sweet.
 That’s how I know that they don’t know me at all.
 They can think I’m a good person to know, I certainly enjoy extending mutual support either professionally or through intelligent acquaintanceship, BUT I’m not actually a “sweet” person.
 There are plenty of people who will back me up on this.
 Including my beloved husband Andrew.

-A mild example of this: if I’m just not feeling it, I’ll have no problem walking away from someone who’s attempting to talk to me.
-When Andrew first saw me demonstrate this characteristic, he was shocked that he had fallen for a woman who could be such a jerk to people.
+A mild example of this: if I’m just not feeling it, I’ll simply walk away from the person that’s attempting to talk to me.
+When Andrew first saw me demonstrate this characteristic, he was shocked that he had fallen for a woman who could be such a jerk.
 (I had breezed by a friendly approaching perfume salesperson with nary a word nor a nod.)
 So, it’s not like I’m tripping people or anything.
 I’m just ignoring them.
 Which is perhaps worse, because my behaviour demonstrates a lack of care and attention.

 This is ironic.
 I’m writing a blog!
 Don’t bloggers want attention?
 Or why am I doing this anyway?
 And why blog about travel?